Home Legal Product Disclosure Statement

 1.5 Entering into the OFX Terms and Conditions

-In order to transact with us you will need to register via our website or over the phone and sign applicable documents.
-When you register with us, you will be asked to agree to the terms of the OFX Terms and Conditions, and if applicable to you due to additions services to be provided, the Global Currency Account Terms of Service, before you can enter into a transaction.
+In order to transact with us you will need to register via our website or over the phone and sign or accept all applicable documents.
+When you register with us, you will be asked to agree to the terms of the OFX Terms and Conditions, and if applicable to you due to additional services to be provided, the Global Currency Account Terms of Service, and the OFX Card Agreement (Business) prior to the provision of any of our services.

 2 SERVICE DETAILS